bstelea/spe_project/portfolio/ooad.md

 1. **Model**: Encapsulates the state of the application (e.g. the different data, objects and entities).
 Practically, it holds all the data from the system database so it can be used by the Controller and View.
 1. **View**: Renders the Model of the application (e.g. generates pages of the website).
 The response made to the user comes from the View (e.g. returns the page they requested).

-The Spring Boot and Spring MVC frameworks are very powerful tools that allows one to quickly and easily create Java-based Web Applications that you can "just run".
+The Spring Boot and Spring MVC frameworks are very powerful tools that allows one to quickly and easily create Java-based Web Applications based on this architecture that you can "just run".
 Spring makes a lot of development more convinient, by automatically handling and setting-up more complex components in the background.

 We will implement our MVC web application using Spring, which models the different parts of the MVC architecture as "beans" - objects created and managed by the Spring container.
 We will use, at least, the following types of beans:
 1. **Controllers**: objects that receive and respond to HTTP requests from the user.
 They have "request mapping" methods that are automatically triggered to provide a response for a given user request.
 The Controllers manage the majority of backend logic in the server, and they create the model and views to be returned to the user.